 In case the vessel does have mechanical ventilation, it is usually included in the T/C description as an additional feature since in this case the vessel can load additional cargoes which require mechanical ventilation.
 This information along with the number of air changes per hour can be provided by the Master.

 There are various points related with the Deck and Hatches as follows:

 The number of hatches is shown in the vessel’s capacity plan.
-The information is required in order to structure the loading/discharge sequence.
-It is rather usual the number of hatches to be same with the number of holds.
+The information is required to structure the loading/discharge sequence.
+Usually the number of hatches will be the same as the number of holds.

 As its name implies, this section requires the maker and the type of hatch covers.
 There are two main types of hatch covers.
 The folding type and the side-rolling.
 The folding type hatch covers are opening in fore and aft directions accordingly while the side-rolling are opening on the sides (starboard and port side).
 The GA plan shows whether this is folding or side-rolling.
 Additionally, covers can be hydraulically or manually operated.